mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 ###

 - Algorithm :ref:`CalculateCostFunction <algm-CalculateCostFunction>` calculates a value of any available cost function.
-- Algorithm :ref:`MonteCarloParameters <algm-MonteCarloParameters>` estimates initial values of a fiting function in given intervals.
+- Algorithm :ref:`EstimateFitParameters <algm-EstimateFitParameters>` estimates initial values of a fiting function in given intervals.

 Improved
 ########